AntczakEI/stellarliftapp/_posts/2026-04-23-how-much-water-to-drink-before-a-workout-if-you-use-pre-workout.md

 ## Sources and further reading

-The hydration and caffeine guidance in this article was checked against sports-medicine position statements, caffeine research and European food-safety guidance.
+The hydration and caffeine guidance in this article is informed by sports-medicine position statements, caffeine research and European food-safety guidance.

 * Sawka MN et al. **American College of Sports Medicine Position Stand: Exercise and Fluid Replacement.** Medicine & Science in Sports & Exercise.
 2007;39(2):377–390.
 PMID: 17277604.
   https://pubmed.ncbi.nlm.nih.gov/17277604/